How To Easily Clean Stuck-On Food On Cast Iron Skillet

 I don’t have to go that far.
 My way of cleaning stuck-on food from cast iron is by far easiest for me.

-Easy Cleaning Cooked-On Food In Cast Iron Cookware
+Easier Cleaning Cooked-On Food In Cast Iron Cookware

-If I have cooked-on food in my cast-iron skillet such as scrambled eggs, first I place a tiny amount of water in the skillet.
+Place a tiny amount of water in the skillet.
 I don’t need much, just barely enough to cover the bottom surface of the skillet.

-Then I place it on the burner and turn on the heat.
+Place skillet on the burner and turn on the heat.
 Since there’s so little water in the skillet it takes less than a minute to get things simmering.

 This basically steams loose the stuck-on food.
 By the time I finish cleaning the kitchen, the water in the skillet has cooled.